 Each student must successfully complete the following course requirements in order to graduate from Hinsdale Central High School.
 To graduate, a student must earn a minimum of 24.0 credits and successfully meet the listed requirements.
-In order to earn a diploma, students must comply with all state mandated requirements for standardized testing.
-In addition, no student shall receive a diploma without passing a satisfactory examination on the federal and Illinois constitutions.
-Students must take and pass the U.S Constitution Test in U.S History or AP U.S. History.
-No student shall receive a certificate of graduation without passing a satisfactory examination on patriotism and principles of representative government, proper use of the flag, methods of voting and the Pledge of Allegiance.
+In order to earn a diploma, students must also comply with all state mandated requirements for standardized testing and complete the Free Application for Federal student Aid (FAFSA) during senior year.

 Graduation Requirements Credit English A given course cannot be used to satisfy a requirement in more than one area, with the exception of the "intensive writing" requirement.
 State law mandates all students to earn two credits in courses designated as "intensive writing" courses.
 English I and English II fulfill this requirement as do English and English Foundations.
-4.0 Mathematics One of the three years of Mathematics must be an Algebra course (Algebra 1, Part 1 AND Algebra 1, Part 2, Algebra 1 Block, Algebra 1, or Math Foundations) and one course must include Geometry content (Geometry, Mathematical Concepts of Algebra & Geometry or Math Foundations.
+4.0 Mathematics One of the three years of Mathematics must be an Algebra course (Algebra 1, Part 1 AND Algebra 1, Part 2, Algebra 1 Block, Algebra 1, or Math Foundations) one course must include Geometry content (Geometry, Mathematical Concepts of Algebra & Geometry or Math Foundations.) and may include one year of Advanced Placement Computer Science.
 Credits must be earned over three school years.
-3.0 Science Students are required to take 2 years of science 2.0 Social Studies World Cultures or World History Honors (1.0) U.S History (1.0) or AP U.S. History (1.0) and pass the U.S. Constitution Test While 2.0 credits are required to graduate, students must also take and pass either Civics (0.5) or AP U.S Government and Politics (0.5) to meet the State of Illinois Civics requirement.
+3.0 Science Students are required to take 2 years of science 2.0 Social Studies World Cultures or World History Honors (1.0) U.S History (1.0) or AP U.S. History (1.0) Pass the U.S. Constitution Test While 2.0 credits are required to graduate, students must also take and pass either Civics (0.5) or AP U.S Government and Politics (0.5) to meet the State of Illinois Civics requirement.
 2.0 Elective Arts A student can select from one of seven Elective Arts areas, including all courses in: Art, Business, Family & Consumer Sciences, World Languages, Music, Technology Education or TCD.
 A student may only declare one (1) credit per department/discipline to count towards this specific graduation requirement.
-2.0 Consumer Education AP Economics: Micro AP Economics: Macro Economics Introduction to Family and Consumer Sciences Introduction to Business Pre-Vocational Studies 0.5 Physical Education/Health Health is a required course taken during sophomore year typically in tandem with one semester of Physical Education.
+2.0 Consumer Education AP Economics: Micro AP Economics: Macro Economics Economics Exploring Family and Consumer Sciences Introduction to Business Pre-Vocational Studies 0.5 Physical Education/Health Health is a required course taken during sophomore year typically in tandem with one semester of Physical Education.
 Students have the option of enrolling in an additional semester of Physical Education during their sophomore year for an additional 0.5 credits.
 All students must complete state-mandated CPR and AED training through their physical education class.
 4.0

-^{}The same course may not be used to satisfy requirements for Elective Arts and Consumer Education
+\The same course may not be used to satisfy requirements for Elective Arts and Consumer Education